 It is better to ink an agreement at the time of bayana, and all terms should be written down and signed by both parties.
 It is important to discuss with your dealer about the commission, transfer and tax expenses, so that you can arrange the amount accordingly.

 You have to furnish your photographs, CNIC copy, copy of allotment letter if you are a seller and any other document to your agent to apply for the No-Demand Certificate (aka NDC).
 The transfer of property is simply not possible without this certificate, which is obtained from the private housing society’s office or from the city’s land development authority, depending on where your house or land is located.

 This document certifies that you don’t owe any dues.
 It also includes information about taxes applicable on both the buyer and the seller, as well as the transfer fee and stamp duty.
 There is a certain charge associated with applying for an NDC, which is different for different developers.
 Once you receive your NDC, make sure you give a copy to the buyer.

-Transfer form is filled and transfer documents set including affidavits is prepared by real estate agent as per requirements of transferring authority.
+The transfer form is filled and transfer documents set including affidavits is prepared by the real estate agent as per requirements of transferring authority.